Mobile-Development-IL/Compose-Fundamental/README.md

 <p align="center"><img align="center" src="https://raw.githubusercontent.com/Mobile-Development-IL/Assets/main/Resources/Mobile-Dev-IL.png" alt="Becipes Logo"/></p>
 <hr>

+# Compose-Fundamental
+This is the source code in the Jetpack Compose Fundamental Material.
+There is some learning material content :
+- Basic Layout
+- Modifier
+- Components

 ## Requirements
 To build and run this project, ensure you have the following software installed: